 The Health Care Fund was established under, and is administered in accordance with Internal Revenue Code 105(e).
 Each year after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer 14% contribution to the Health Care Fund.
-For the year ended June 30, 2013, the health care allocation is .16%.
+For the year ended June 30, 2014, the health care allocation is .14%.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated according to service credit earned.
 Statutes provide that no employer shall pay a health care surcharge greater than 2% of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5% of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2013, the minimum compensation level was established at \$20,525.
+For fiscal year 2014, the minimum compensation level was established at \$20,250.
 The surcharge, added to the unallocated portion of the 14% employer contribution rate is the total amount assigned to the Health Care Fund.
-The School's required contributions assigned to health care, including the surcharge, for the years ended June 30, 2013, 2012 and 2011 were \$187, \$2,402 and \$2,198, respectively.
-The entire amount has been contributed for fiscal years 2011, 2012 and 2013.
+The School's required contributions assigned to health care, including the surcharge, for the years ended June 30, 2014, 2013 and 2012 were \$776, \$187 and \$2,402, respectively.
+The entire amount has been contributed for fiscal years 2012 and 2013.
+For fiscal year 2014, the School has contributed 92% of the required amount.
+The unpaid contribution has been recorded as a liability.